-- (E) The owner shall provide covered garbage containers that can be secured by a bungee cord or other means.
+- (3) In lieu of the owner providing the written notice to the local fire chief and to each dwelling owner within two hundred fifty (250) feet of the short term rental as required by subsection (D)(2) of this section, the County will provide such written notice upon payment by the owner to the County of an additional \$35 fee for each such request. - (E) The owner shall provide covered garbage containers that can be secured by means approved by the local franchised garbage hauler.
 The owner shall notify guests that all garbage must be kept in secured containers provided for that purpose.
-Garbage shall be removed a minimum of one (1) time per week unless the short term rental is not rented. - (F) At least one (1) functioning fire extinguisher shall be accessibly located within the dwelling unit. - (G) All plug-ins and light switches shall have face plates. - (H) The electrical panel shall have all circuits labeled. - (I) Ground Fault Circuit Interrupter (GFCI) protected receptacles shall be provided at outdoor locations and at kitchen and bathroom sinks. - (J) Provide and maintain a smoke detector in each sleeping area, outside each sleeping area in its immediate vicinity and in each additional story and basement without a sleeping area. - (K) All fireplaces, fireplace inserts and other fuel burning heat sources shall be properly installed and vented. - (L) All interior and exterior stairways with four (4) or more steps and that are attached to the structure, must be equipped with a hand railing. - (M) All interior and exterior guardrails, such as deck railings, must be able to withstand a two hundred (200#) pound impact force. - (N) Emergency Escape and Rescue Openings: - (1) For all dwelling units constructed after the effective date of this Ordinance every sleeping area shall have at least one (1) operable emergency escape and rescue opening.
+As required by Tillamook County Ordinance #4, garbage shall be removed by the local franchised garbage hauler a minimum of one (1) time per week unless arrangements are made with the local franchised garbage hauler to suspend or modify service during the times when the short term rental is not rented.
+Owners shall provide guests with information about recycling opportunities. - (F) At least one (1) functioning fire extinguisher shall be accessibly located within the dwelling unit. - (G) All plug-ins and light switches shall have face plates. - (H) The electrical panel shall have all circuits labeled. - (I) Ground Fault Circuit Interrupter (GFCI) protected receptacles shall be provided at outdoor locations and at kitchen and bathroom sinks. - (J) Provide and maintain a smoke detector in each sleeping area, outside each sleeping area in its immediate vicinity and in each additional story and basement without a sleeping area. - (K) All fireplaces, fireplace inserts and other fuel burning heat sources shall be properly installed and vented. - (L) All interior and exterior stairways with four (4) or more steps and that are attached to the structure, must be equipped with a hand railing. - (M) All interior and exterior guardrails, such as deck railings, must be able to withstand a two hundred (200#) pound impact force.

+- (N) Emergency Escape and Rescue Openings: - (1) For all dwelling units constructed after the effective date of this Ordinance every sleeping area shall have at least one (1) operable emergency escape and rescue opening.
 Sill height shall not be more than forty-four (44") inches above the floor.
 Openings shall open directly into a public way or to a yard or court that opens to a public way.